GispoCoding/QGIS-visualization-workshop/README.md

 ![You can import style files directly from an URL to your Style Manager.](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/import_style.PNG)

+QGIS community has also released a centralized [QGIS style collection](https://plugins.qgis.org/styles/).
+Via the style hub you can search and use some of the awesome styles published there.

-*Try to import a few styles from [Klas Karlsson's awesome collection](http://qgis-hub.fast-page.org/styles.php?i=1) and apply those to your layers.*
+*Try to import a few styles from [the QGIS style collection](https://plugins.qgis.org/styles/?order_by=-download_count&&q=&&) and apply those to your layers.*

 ## QGIS Temporal Controller
-From the version 3.14 onwards QGIS has had a functionality to visualize temporal data better called Temporal Controller.
-Previously this has been possible with the Time Manager plugin.
+From version 3.14 onwards QGIS has had a functionality to visualize temporal data better called Temporal Controller.
+Previously this has been possible with the [Time Manager plugin](https://anitagraser.com/projects/time-manager/).

 You need to acquire a vector dataset with some information about time and preferably in a valid way.
 In QGIS the basic valid datetime format is  _YYYY-MM-DD hh:mm:ss,_ but the Temporal Controller can work also only with date information (e.g. .  _YYYY-MM-DD)._ Read more about different types to represent date and time from my  [old blog post](https://medium.com/@tjukanov/geogiffery-in-a-nutshell-introduction-to-qgis-time-manager-31bb79f2af19).
 Temporal Controller configuration offers you the following options: